 These two-toned curry deviled eggs are so elegant with their pretty ribbons of yellow, and extra pretty when topped with daisies and mustard caviar!

-Two-Tone Curry Deviled Eggs with Daisies
+Two-Tone Curry Deviled Eggs

 Tiny English daisies make such a beautiful garnish for appetizers.
 I sprinkle them all over my summer treats.